-As a baby boomer, it can sometimes feel hard to love yourself.
-Sometimes you don’t even realize that you’re struggling with it, because you’re spending all your love on other people and seeking validation and love from them in return.
+As an older woman, it can sometimes feel hard to love yourself.
+You don’t even realize that you’re struggling with it, because you’re spending all your love on other people and seeking validation and love from them in return.

-You might think that self-love and empowerment are things that happen to other baby boomer women, but that doesn’t have to be the case at all.
+You might think that self-love and empowerment are things that happen to other older women, but that doesn’t have to be the case at all.

 Here are five tips on how you can start loving yourself today — and some reasons why we value the love of other people over ourselves.

 1. Save some love for yourself